-Another significant point comes from the transaction history.
-When you buy or just receive a coin directly from another user peer-to-peer, you receive a token with history data included.
-This coin might have been used to buy drugs by its previous owners.
+Another significant point comes from transaction history.
+When you buy or receive a coin directly from another user (P2P), you receive a coin with history data included.
+This coin might have been used in illegal activities by its previous owners.

 This means that Bitcoin lacks fungibility.
-A freshly minted Bitcoin is not technically identical with a Bitcoin that has been used in transactions.
+A freshly minted bitcoin is not identical to a bitcoin that has been used in transactions.

-When you look at privacy from this point of view, you’ll notice it’s quite valuable for any normal person.
-Not just for criminals.
+When you look at privacy from this point of view, you’ll notice it’s quite valuable for anyone to have.
+Not just criminals.
 It becomes even more valuable when we talk about the commercial use of blockchains.

 One can make rich lists and collect lots of data from the Bitcoin blockchain.
 Nowadays there are quite sophisticated AI algorithms, which can connect millions of transactions to real people.

 Monero is solving this problem.
 Next, we’ll see how it is done in practice.